sharan-naribole/h1b_visa_shiny/README.md

 ### Employers

 The Employers tab output is similar to the Job Types tab with the only difference being the comparison of employers instead of Job Types.
 If no Employer inputs are provided or none of the provided match with any records in our dataset then all employers are considered.
-Figure 5 shows Facebook, Amazon and Microsoft as the leading employers for Data Science positions. - See more at: http://blog.nycdatascience.com/student-works/h-1b-visa-applications-exploration-using-shiny/#sthash.9zR5wvB2.dpuf
+Figure 5 shows Facebook, Amazon and Microsoft as the leading employers for Data Science positions.

 ## Acknowledgements